-Education is key to raising awareness about the law relating to young people and alcohol and the impact of underage alcohol consumption on individuals and society.
-CAP encourages education of young people, adults and retailers.
+Education is key to raising awareness about the impact of underage alcohol consumption on health and society and the laws relating to young people and alcohol.

 It is important that where schemes are successful in reducing crime and anti-social behaviour in a designated area, local people feel safer as a result.
 Surveys of local people carried out prior to and after the pilot phase are a good way to gauge any changes in public opinion.

 CAP has developed lots of publicity materials, including banners, posters and leaflets, which can be adapted to suit the needs of local schemes.

 CAPs offer a range of alcohol-free activities for young people to enhance their confidence, health and wellbeing.

 All CAPs carry out a baseline evaluation and a further evaluation at the end of the project.
 These demonstrate the significant positive difference they are making to their local communities.

 Working with 18-25 year olds